Part of the 5 Star Car Title Loans chain · locations

 Visit 5 Star Car Title Loans

-5 Star Car Title Loans is best suited for vehicle owners with equity who need fast cash and have been rejected by or cannot access traditional lenders due to poor credit.
+5 Star Car Title Loans is best suited for vehicle owners with equity who are researching short-term cash access and have been rejected by or cannot access traditional lenders due to poor credit.
 The central caveat is cost opacity — APRs are never disclosed on the website, and title loans industrywide carry extremely high rates; borrowers risk losing their vehicle if they cannot repay, making this a high-stakes option of last resort.

-• Vehicle owners with a clear title who need same-day cash and cannot qualify for traditional credit
+• Vehicle owners with a clear title who need same-day cash and may not meet traditional credit criteria

 • Borrowers with poor or no credit history who have vehicle equity as their primary asset